 Mengkun Liu is an associate professor at the Physics Department of Stony Brook University (2015-).
 He got his Ph.D. in 2012 from Boston University, after which he was a Postdoctoral Fellow in UC San Diego from 2012-2014.
 His research interests include physics of correlated electron systems, low-dimensional materials, infrared and terahertz nano-optics and ultrafast time-domain spectroscopy.
 He is the recipient of the National Science Foundation CAREER Award.

-Department of Mechanical Engineering, Pohang University of Science and Technology, Korea
+Department of Mechanical Engineering, Pohang University of Science and Technology, Republic of Korea

 Junsuk Rho is a Mu-Eun-Jae Endowed Chair Professor and Young Distinguished Professor at Pohang University of Science and Technology (POSTECH), Korea, with a double appointment in the Department of Chemical Engineering and the Department of Mechanical Engineering.
 He received his Ph.D. in Mechanical Engineering with designated emphasis in Nanoscale Science and Engineering at the University of California, Berkeley (2013), M.S. in Mechanical Science and Engineering at the University of Illinois, Urbana-Champaign (2008) and B.S. in Mechanical and Aerospace Engineering at Seoul National University, Korea (2007).
 Prior joining POSTECH, he conducted postdoctoral research in Materials Sciences Division & Molecular Foundry at Lawrence Berkeley National Laboratory, USA, and also worked as a principal investigator (Ugo Fano Fellow) in Nanoscience and Technology Division & the Center for Nanoscale Materials at Argonne National Laboratory, USA.
 He has been developing a new concept of novel optical nanomaterials having extraordinary and unprecedented eletromagnetic properties based on fundamental physics and experimental studies of deep sub-wavelength light-matter interactions.